Scattering amplitudes in Quadratic Graivty in a general formalism: The Dirac-Pauli quantization and its generalizations

 can be employed to make this integral.
 After some calculation, it is found that the result with currents $J$ turned on given by

 Here $L_e$ is the euclidean version of the model corresponding to the action

-Therefore, the apparent divergence which can invalidate the model is avoided with this approach.
+Therefore, the apparent divergent exponential which can invalidate the model is avoided with this approach.
 The correlation functions can be calculated in the euclidean formalism and analitically continued to the Lorenzian setting, by going from imaginary $\tau$ to real $t=i\tau$ times.
+This result is presented in detail in \cite{salvio}.
+Note that the prescription $Q_2\to i Q_2$ and $P_2\to -iP_2$ corresponding to the standard oscillator algebra, as mentioned in \eqref{commutacionheart}.
+This leads us to a discussion as how to define mean values of observables.